 For most ransomware, using a system restore point or running a bootable scan should do the trick.
 If you have something really bad, you may need to do a clean install of Windows and kiss your files goodbye.

 Your defenses against ransomware are everything.
 It’s an all-or-nothing attack, so, once it happens, you’ll have a long road ahead to undo the damage.
 If you prepare, though, you can negate a ransomware attack completely.

-The first step is the same as any malware: don’t download anything sketchy.
+The first step is to keep an air-gapped computer.
+If you’re going online or connecting to other networks, don’t download anything sketchy.
 Ransomware is typically delivered with a trojan, a shell that makes a file look like one thing when it’s another.
 Don’t download known files from other sources or applications that aren’t trusted.